rackerlabs/genestack/README.md

 # Create our general (rbd) store classes, which is marked default.
 kubectl create -f /tmp/storageclass-general.yaml

-# Wait for everything to be created.
-It can take a minute or two.
-kubectl --namespace rook-ceph get pods -w
 ```

 Label all of the nodes in the environment.